Ambrose Burnside: Early life

-Burnside was born in Liberty, Indiana, and was the fourth of nine children of Edghill and Pamela (or Pamilia) Brown Burnside, a family of Irish and English origins.
+Burnside was born in Liberty, Indiana, and was the fourth of nine children of Edghill and Pamela (or Pamilia) Brown Burnside, a family of Scottish, Scotch-Irish and English origins.
 His great-great-grandfather Robert Burnside (1725–1775) was born in Scotland and settled in the Province of South Carolina.
 His father was a native of South Carolina; he was a slave owner who freed his slaves when he relocated to Indiana.
 Ambrose attended Liberty Seminary as a young boy, but his education was interrupted when his mother died in 1841; he was apprenticed to a local tailor, eventually becoming a partner in the business.

 As a young officer before the Civil War, Burnside was engaged to Charlotte "Lottie" Moon, who left him at the altar.
 When the minister asked if she took him as her husband, Moon is said to have shouted "No siree Bob!" before running out of the church.
 Moon is best known for her espionage for the Confederacy during the Civil War.
 Later, Burnside arrested Moon, her younger sister Virginia "Ginnie" Moon, and their mother.
 He kept them under house arrest for months but never charged them with espionage.